How crunching works

 -

-A runtime optimizer SDK which integrates into your data platform and is invoked transparently by any applications utilizing an open source Apache Parquet writer, without any code changes.
+A runtime optimizer JAR which integrates into your data platform and is invoked transparently by any applications utilizing an open source Apache Parquet writer, without any code changes.

-4. Spark-based applications initiate columnar writes using standard commands.
-The Granica runtime SDK intercepts the write and applies the best available recipe.
+3. Spark-based applications initiate columnar writes using standard commands.
+The Granica runtime JAR intercepts the write and applies the best available recipe.

-5. The SDK writes data out in standard, lakehouse-native format (typically Parquet).
+4. The JAR writes data out in standard, lakehouse-native format (typically Parquet).

 Crunch is not in the read path.
 Reading Granica Crunch compressed files is transparent — any application using the open source Parquet reader can read them normally.